Leviticus 6:1-7:27 ~ Mark 3:7-30 ~ Psalm 37:1-11 ~ Proverbs 10:3-4

 Proverbs - Proverbs chapter 10 verse 4 teaches us: "Lazy hands make a man poor, but diligent hands bring wealth."
 This is certainly a good reminder to work hard!

-Do you know the Holy Spirit?
-Click here to Know Him!
+Have you received the Sweet Holy Spirit?
+Click here and receive!

 Love, Trust, and Obey Jesus,